btparker70/README-Generator/README.md

 # What I learned

-This was my first project using API's and ajax calls.
-Figuring out I could make a call within another call was the biggest roadblock I had.
-I enjoyed reading the documentation and learning how to use OpenWeatherMap's api's.
-What was fun for me was exploring the map feature and figuring out how to get the current city data for them.
-I learned that there's a grid system for the Earth, where based on a 'zoom' level, the map is split into a grid.
-I had to convert the latitude and longitude to this grid system and this required some digging around until I found a few conversion functions.
-Needless to say, I was excited when it started working!
+This was my first project using Node.js.
+The work was pretty straight forward although I did get hung up figuring out I could break up the .then into functions.
+Overall I enjoyed the assignment and I am looking forward to exploring the potential here with node!

 # License
 This repository is released under the [MIT License](https://opensource.org/licenses/MIT)